nikitavoloboev/data/health/nutrition/fasting.md

 # Fasting

-I try to fast daily by not eating food for 16 hours or more.
-I also fast for a full day at least once a week (often on Friday).
+I try to fast at least one day a week, usually that day is Monday.
+When fasting I allow myself to only eat my [NutriFull](foods.md) or not eat anything at all and drink water.

 ## Notes